yuricfurusho/TMDbAPI/README.md

 The app is built with MVVVM architecture and rxAndroid.
 It uses Retrofit Library for http requests and Glide Library for image downloading and display.

 ## Features
+- Uses ViewModel architecture component
+- Uses Observer and Livedata to display updated information on screen
 - loads next page when reaching bottom
 - Menu option to change environment between DUMMY and REMOTE
 - Glide implementation to load images from remote